-Furthermore, a study by Velikyan et al. (2004) describes most suitable volume reductions for the $^{68}$ Ga eluate in which they purified and concentrated the radionuclide by anion exchange resins.
-By this means the volume of the final aqueous elute could be further decreased to 50-200 μl thus obtaining a high volume activity of 5 to 6 MBq/ μl using a $^{68}$ Ge/ $^{68}$ Ga generator of $\sim$ 1250MBq initial $^{68}$ Ga activity (Gebhardt et al., 2010).
+Furthermore, a study by Velikyan et al. (2004) describes most suitable volume reductions for the 68 Ga eluate in which they purified and concentrated the radionuclide by anion exchange resins.
+By this means the volume of the final aqueous elute could be further decreased to 50-200 μl thus obtaining a high volume activity of 5 to 6 MBq/ μl using a 68 Ge/ 68 Ga generator of ~ 1250 MBq initial 68 Ga activity (Gebhardt et al., 2010).

-Another reason that supports the method of choice is although in fractionation method, contents of Ge and metallic impurities are lowered principally but not chemically removed (Zhernosekov et al. 2007).
+Another reason that supports the method of choice is although in fractionation method, contents of 68Ge and metallic impurities are lowered principally but not chemically removed (Zhernosekov et al. 2007).

-The paper describes the method to purify and concentrate Ga-68 eluate from a $SnO_2$ -based $^{68}Ge/^{68}Ga$ generator by using anion-exchange purification method; compare the retention and desorption of Ga-68 eluate by using three-different types of anion cartridges; identify the optimum hydrochloric acid molarity which can gives the highest retention of $^{68}Ga$ in three different types of cartridges; determine the most suitable anion-exchange column that can be implemented into the $SnO_2$ -based $^{68}Ge/^{68}Ga$ generator
+The main objective of this work is to purify and concentrate Ga-68 eluate from a SnO2-based 68Ge/68Ga generator by using anion-exchange purification method.
+In addition, specific objectives of this work are to compare the retention and desorption of Ga-68 eluate by using three different types of anion cartridges, to identify the optimum hydrochloric acid molarity which can gives the highest retention of 68Ga in three different types of cartridges and to determine the most suitable anion-exchange column that can be implemented into the SnO2-based 68Ge/68Ga generator.

-MATERIALS AND METHODS
+MATERIALS AND METHOD